Just-In-Time Objectives: A General Approach for Specialized AI Interactions: EVALUATION: Powering UI Generation with Just-In-Time Objectives

 \subsection{Results}

-To address whether systems that incorporate just-in-time objectives are useful and relevant to users' needs, we analyzed both the goals generated and the resulting system outputs.
-Our findings indicate that Poppins produces marked shifts in user experience by surfacing latent intentions and reducing prompting burden, all the while producing more detailed, specific, and interpretable outputs.
+To address whether systems that incorporate just-in-time objectives are useful and relevant to users' needs, we analyzed both the induced objectives and the resulting system outputs.
+Our findings indicate that Poppins produces marked shifts in user experience by inducing useful objectives and reducing prompting burden, all the while producing more detailed, specific, and interpretable outputs.

 Participants brought in a range of different writing tasks to the session, such as a short story, draft research paper, scholarship application, presentation script, reading notes, and manga translations.
-With \systemName{}, these tasks produced a broad range of different tools for assistance, for example: an \textit{Academic Jargon Organizer} to analyze a presentation script and improve language accessibility, a \textit{Neural Architecture Search (NAS) Explorer} to explore different NAS methods alongside expert insights, a \textit{Concept Visualizer} to transform abstract theoretical concepts into concrete visual diagrams, and a \textit{Character Voice Consistency Checker} to analyze character dialogue patterns to maintain consistent personality traits (\autoref{fig:poppins_study_examples}).
+With \systemName{}, these tasks produced a broad range of different tools for assistance, for example: an \textit{Academic Jargon Organizer} to analyze a presentation script and improve language accessibility, a \textit{Neural Architecture Search (NAS) Explorer} to explore different NAS methods alongside expert insights, a \textit{Concept Visualizer} to transform abstract theoretical concepts into concrete visual diagrams, and a \textit{Character Voice Consistency Checker} to analyze character dialogue patterns to maintain consistent personality traits (tool examples in Figures \ref{fig:poppins_study_examples}, \ref{fig:poppins_tool_examples_2_study}).